 How Does Sprain Occur?

-A sprain occurs due to sudden overstretching of ligaments.
+It occurs due to sudden overstretching of ligaments.
 This may occur when a sudden uncontrolled movement occurs in the joint such as twisting of the ankle or outstretching of the wrist in an effort to protect oneself from fall.
 The force of injury causes ligaments to stretch beyond their normal limits which results in the tear of the ligaments.

 Acute sprains are caused by trauma which may include falling or twisting.
 Few examples are